silverstripe/silverstripe-environmentcheck/readme.md

  * `SMTPConnectCheck`: Checks if the SMTP connection configured through PHP.ini works as expected.
  * `SolrIndexCheck`: Checks if the Solr cores of given class are available.
  * `SessionCheck`: Checks that a given URL does not generate a session.
+ * `CacheHeadersCheck`: Check cache headers in response for directives that must either be included or excluded as well checking for existence of ETag.

 ## Monitoring Checks